gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "After our little adventure back there, they'll have a hundred eyes on the sky."

 "Get us into the tunnels," Razi said, almost gently.
 "We'll do the rest."

 FIXME: get them to the tunnels.

 "There," Razi said, pointing.
 "That one."
 For a moment all Erileine saw as the cliff, but then the darker patch directly ahead resolved into a shape too regular to be natural.

 Gaeston crouched in the bow as Thomas edged the *Presumption* closer.
-"A little more, a little more...
-Right."
+"A little more, a little more… Right."
 He stepped onto the gunwale and into the tunnel mouth.
 Steadying himself with one hand, he grabbed the rope Donaien tossed him, then pulled it taut to draw the *Presumption*'s bowsprit closer.

 The boat swayed slightly as the Avauntois made their way forward one by one.
 When Erileine's turn came, her father said, "Erileine?"

 "I'm not staying behind," she said defiantly.

 "I know," Laeuc said.
 "I was just going to say, I'm proud of you."

 Erileine swung her legs over the side.
-Her boots slipped on the time-smooth stone---they kept wanting to slide into the crook of the sharp vee between the tilted wall and floor.
+Her boots slipped on the time-smooth stone–they kept wanting to slide into the crook of the sharp vee between the tilted wall and floor.

 Donaien, Armaend, and Gaeston were already putting on their climbing harnesses by the light of their hand lamps.
 "Here," Laeuc said, handing Erileine the bosun's harness.
 "Tighten it all the way."

 Razi coiled the rope and tossed it back into the bow.
 The *Presumption* drifted away slowly until the wind bellied her sails and Thomas put his weight to the rudder.
 He didn't wave goodbye; neither did the Avauntois.

 Gaeston spat on the tunnel floor.
 "We can't let him have the stone.
 You know that, don't you?"

 Laeuc nodded.
 "I know."
 He looked at Donaien and Armaend, who nodded in turn.

 "Wish the bosun was here," Armaend said.

 Gaeston grunted.
 "Or the dragon."
 He eyed the bookster.
 "Have to do, I suppose.
 Which way?"

 In answer, Razi held up Thomas's jar of fireflies.
 He twisted the lid to let a single blue-green dot escape.
 It zoomed into the tunnel.
 Without a word Gaeston followed it, the others falling in behind.

 The tunnel ended in a tee thirty strides later.
 One arm dropped to their left; the other rose to their right.
 Two rusty iron rails lay on what had been the tunnel's floor.
 When Razi released another firefly, it shot up the shaft to their right.

 Gaeston set his feet against the rail, one above the other, and braced himself against the wall.
 With his lamp hung on his belt, he started up the tunnel, toe-heeling his feet as he walked his hands forward on the tilted wall.

 Erileine had to stretch, but she could reach.
 Her arms and legs ached, then burned, then settled into the dull weariness brought on by hard labor that has no end in sight.
 The moist air made her shirt stick to her like a moldy leaf.

 Wondering how much further it could be, she leaned sideways to see past Gaeston.
 As she did so, her foot slipped.
 "Whoa!" she exclaimed, sliding down the shaft.

 Laeuc grabbed her pant leg as he went by.
 Erileine found herself hanging upside down on her back.  "*La*, are you all right?"
 Razi asked.

 "I'm fine," Erileine lied.
 She was upside down in a dark tunnel, inside a mountain flying only the saints knew where, on her way to steal a magic stone from an invading army.
 "I'm fine."

 She moved more carefully after that.
 When she reached the horizontal passage at the top of the shaft she collapsed, panting.
 One by one the others joined her.

 Finally Gaeston clambered to his feet and took the two halves of his spear from his pack.
 Screwing the haft together, he picked up his lantern once again and set off.
 Behind him, the others followed suit.

-A hundred strides, two...
-Erileine had no idea what time it was, what direction they were heading, or what they would do when they got there.
+A hundred strides, two… Erileine had no idea what time it was, what direction they were heading, or what they would do when they got there.
 "Steal the stone" was even less of a plan than the heroes in stories usually had.

 Gaeston stopped abruptly and raised his hand.
 Something rumbled in the distance.
 "Right," he whispered.
 "Armaend, Laeuc, bows out.
 Donaien, you're with me.
-Bookster, you---hells, you do whatever you want."
+Bookster, you–hells, you do whatever you want."

 Erileine pressed herself against the tilted wall to let the grown-ups pass.
 There was a slight breeze, barely enough to stir Erileine's hair, but it smelled faintly of oil and wet cinders.

 The passage opened onto a room tilted at the same disquieting angle as everything else inside the mountain.  "*La*, allow me," the bookster said.
 He drew something from inside his *deel* and threw it against the floor.
 It tinkled like breaking glass and started to glow.

 "Hoy," Erileine breathed.
 The room was enormousthe Captain's House would fit into it with room left over for a sizeable garden.
 The only break in the polished walls was a square opening opposite them, identical to the one they had just come through.

 They were halfway to it when a whistle blew.
 "Run!"
 Gaeston shouted needlessly.
 Voices shouted behind them.
 Erileine glanced over her shoulder.
 Soldiers in steel helmets were spilling out of the tunnel behind them.

 "*Forchem!*" a voice commanded!  *Thwack!
 Thwack!* Crossbow quarrels whistled past Erileine's ears.

 Razi reached the opposite passage first.
-He spun around, shouting, "Through, through!" as Gaeston and Donaien followed, then Laeuc, and then Armaend---but no, Armaend was down, tugging weakly at the crossbow bolt in his side before going limp.
+He spun around, shouting, "Through, through!" as Gaeston and Donaien followed, then Laeuc, and then Armaend–but no, Armaend was down, tugging weakly at the crossbow bolt in his side before going limp.

 "Armaend!"
 Donaien shouted.
 "Armaend!"
 He raised his spear and charged at the oncoming soldiers.

 Erileine skidded to a halt.
 Her father grabbed her arm.
 "Come on!" he shouted, pulling her on.
 They fled down the corridor ten strides behind the others.
 Left, right, right again, to a stairway half over on its side.

 Razi stopped at the top.
 "Make ready," he said quietly.

 "What?"

 "He means get your damn bow up," Gaeston hissed, tightening his grip on his spear.
 Laeuc nodded jerkily and raised his bow.

 Three Hett came around the corner.
-They were only ten strides away---there was no way Laeuc could miss the first one, or Razi the second.
+They were only ten strides away–there was no way Laeuc could miss the first one, or Razi the second.
 The third one ran at the point of Gaeston's spear, swinging his sword to knock it aside, but Gaeston dropped the point and thrust.
 He twisted the spear to follow the Hett down, then yanked it free.